CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening

 \section{Abstract}

-Recently, diffusion models bring novel insights for Pan-sharpening and notably boost fusion precision.
-However, most existing models perform diffusion in the pixel space and train distinct models for different multispectral (MS) imagery, suffering from high latency and sensor-specific limitations.
-In this paper, we present SALAD-Pan, a sensor-agnostic latent space diffusion method for efficient pansharpening.
-Specifically, SALAD-Pan trains a band-wise single-channel VAE to encode high-resolution multispectral (HRMS) into compact latent representations, supporting MS images with various channel counts and establishing a basis for acceleration.
-Then spectral physical properties, along with PAN and MS images, are injected into the diffusion backbone through unidirectional and bidirectional interactive control structures respectively, achieving high-precision fusion in the diffusion process.
-Finally, a lightweight cross-spectral attention module is added to the central layer of diffusion model, reinforcing spectral connections to boost spectral consistency and further elevate fusion precision.
-Experimental results on GaoFen-2, QuickBird, and WorldView-3 demonstrate that SALAD-Pan outperforms state-of-the-art diffusion-based methods across all three datasets, attains a 2–3$\times$ inference speedup, and exhibits robust zero-shot (cross-sensor) capability.
-Code will be released at \url{https://github.com/JJLibra/SALAD-Pan}.
+Recently, diffusion models have brought novel insights to pan-sharpening and notably boosted fusion precision.
+However, most existing models perform diffusion in the pixel space and train distinct models for different multispectral (MS) sensors, suffering from high inference latency and sensor-specific limitations.
+In this paper, we present CC-Pan, a cross-sensor latent diffusion framework for efficient pan-sharpening.
+Specifically, CC-Pan trains a band-wise single-channel variational autoencoder (VAE) to encode high-resolution multispectral (HRMS) images into compact latent representations, naturally supporting MS images with varying band counts across different sensors and establishing a basis for inference acceleration.
+Spectral physical properties, along with PAN and MS images, are then injected into the diffusion backbone through carefully designed unidirectional and bidirectional interactive control structures, achieving high-precision spatial--spectral fusion in the latent diffusion process.
+Furthermore, a lightweight region-based cross-band attention (RCBA) module is incorporated at the central layer of the diffusion model, reinforcing inter-band spectral connections to boost spectral consistency and further elevate fusion precision.
+Extensive experimental results on GaoFen-2, QuickBird, and WorldView-3 demonstrate that CC-Pan outperforms state-of-the-art diffusion-based methods across all three benchmarks, attains a $2$--$3\times$ inference speedup, and exhibits robust cross-sensor generalization capability on the held-out WorldView-2 sensor without any sensor-specific retraining.